-The NCTJ requests that external invigilators are used to avoid a potential conflict of interest and to mitigate the risk of potential malpractice.
-'External' means someone who has not taught candidates taking the exam and has no personal interest in the outcome of the exam.
+External invigilators should be used to avoid conflicts of interest i.e. someone who has not taught learners taking the exam and has no personal interest in the outcome of the exam.
+They must be trained, familiar with NCTJ policies, and maintain proper supervision.

-There must be sufficient invigilators present to adequately supervise the number of candidates taking NCTJ examinations.
-The NCTJ recommends a maximum of 10 candidates to one invigilator.
+There must be sufficient invigilators present to adequately supervise the number of learners taking NCTJ examinations.
+The NCTJ recommends a maximum of 10 learners to one invigilator.
 Technical support must also be available in case of computer failure.